Delta Force: Formation

 Delta Force was established on 19 November 1977, by Beckwith and Colonel Thomas Henry.
-In the meantime, Colonel Bob "Black Gloves" Mountel of the 5th Special Forces Group created a unit to bridge the short-term gap that existed until Delta was ready, dubbed Blue Light.
-The initial members of the unit were screened from volunteers and put through a specialized selection process in early 1978, involving a series of land navigation problems in mountainous terrain while carrying increasing weight.
+Meanwhile, Colonel Bob "Black Gloves" Mountel of the 5th Special Forces Group created a unit to bridge the short-term gap that existed until Delta was ready, dubbed Blue Light.

+In early 1978, the initial members of the unit were screened from volunteers and put through a specialized selection process, involving a series of land navigation problems in mountainous terrain while carrying increasing weight.
 The purpose was to test candidates' endurance, stamina, willingness to endure, and mental resolve.
 The first training course lasted from April to September 1978.
-Delta Force was certified as fully mission capable in fall 1979, right before the Iran hostage crisis.
+In fall 1979, Delta Force was certified as fully mission capable, right before the Iran hostage crisis.

-On 4 November 1979, 52 American diplomats and citizens were taken captive and held in the U.S. embassy in Tehran, Iran.
-Delta Force was tasked to plan and execute Operation Eagle Claw, the effort to recover the hostages from the embassy by force on the nights of 24 and 25 April in 1980.
+On 4 November 1979, 63 American diplomats and citizens were taken captive in the U.S. embassy in Tehran, Iran.
+In the following days, a further 3 American hostages were seized at the Iranian Foreign Ministry.
+Delta Force was tasked to plan and execute Operation Eagle Claw, the effort to recover the remaining 53 hostages that were not released by the Iranians from the embassy by force on the nights of 24 and 25 April in 1980.
 The operation was aborted due to helicopter failures.

 The review commission that examined the failure found 23 problems with the operation, among them unexpected weather encountered by the aircraft, command-and-control problems between the multi-service component commanders, a collision between a helicopter and a ground-refueling tanker aircraft, and mechanical problems that reduced the number of available helicopters from eight to five (one fewer than the minimum desired) before the mission contingent could leave the trans-loading/refueling site.

 After the failed operation, the U.S. government realized more changes were needed.
 The 160th Special Operations Aviation Regiment (Airborne), also known as the "Night Stalkers", was created for special operations requiring air support.
 The Navy's SEAL Team Six, an earlier incarnation of the current Naval Special Warfare Development Group, was created for maritime counter-terrorism operations.
 The Joint Special Operations Command was created for command and control of the military's various counter-terrorism units.